 Regulatory rules are changing daily relating to the use of the word Organic on CBD products.
 From a consumer’s perspective, it’s more important to know how your CBD is grown.

 Documents like the Certification of Analysis, or Chain of Custody will provide the necessary evidence.
 Hummingbird Organic is another term that describes organic growing practices that protect the plant from contaminants.

-We work with two parts of the plant, whole plant (broad spectrum) and CBD isolate (single molecule).
+We work with three parts of the plant, whole plant (broad spectrum/full spectrum) and CBD isolate (single molecule).
 Each, are available in multiple delivery systems.
-When beginning to use whole plant CBD, the majority of people will gain relief with no adverse symptoms.
-However, research shows that some individuals will experience a detox process that includes symptoms like fatigue, dry mouth, headache, or fast heartrate.
-These symptoms will usually pass rather quickly.
-For people that are sensitive to broad spectrum, or are seeking more energy in the daytime, we work with CBD isolate, a single molecule.
-CBD in this form has the same anti-inflammatory properties and nervous system balancing, but without the entourage effect from the other components of the plant.
+When beginning to use whole plant CBD, the majority of people will gain momentum with no adverse indications.
+However, research shows that some individuals will experience a detox process that includes things like fatigue, dry mouth, headache, or fast heart-rate.
+These will usually pass rather quickly.
+For people that are sensitive to broad/full spectrum, or are seeking more energy in the daytime, we work with CBD isolate, a single molecule.
+CBD in this form has the same properties and effect on the nervous system, but without the entourage effect from the other components of the plant.
 As you can see, there is an initial experimental phase that one has to undertake when seeking the benefits of CBD.